Lunges Calories Burned Calculator

 Stride Length

-Longer strides emphasize the glutes and hamstrings, while shorter strides target the quadriceps, altering the metabolic cost.
+Longer strides emphasize the glutes and hamstrings, while shorter strides target the quadriceps, altering the metabolic cost and muscle fiber recruitment.

 Level of Stabilization

-Performing lunges on an unstable surface or moving (walking lunges) increases core recruitment and calorie burn.
+Performing lunges on an unstable surface or moving (walking lunges) increases core recruitment and calorie burn compared to static or Smith machine lunges.

 Explosiveness